Probabilistic algorithm for computing all local minimizers of Morse functions on a compact domain: Software implementation and practical experiments

 \end{exm}

 \begin{exm}[Deuflhard Function] The level sets of the Deuflhard function

 on the domain $[-1.1, 1.1]^2$ exhibit some quite interesting features.

 The central region contains a saddle point flanked by two local maximizers, while the overall structure includes six local minimizers, interlaced by saddle points, see \hyperref[fig:deuflhard]{Figure~\ref{fig:deuflhard}}.
-Using \href{https://github.com/gescholt/Globtim.jl}{$\mathsf{Globtim}$}, we can analyze this example from two different perspectives: \begin{itemize} \item An approximate approach, where we focus on capturing the prominent features using low-degrees \item An exact approach, where we aim to identify all critical points precisely and go up to high-degrees \end{itemize}

-At $d=8$, \href{https://github.com/gescholt/Globtim.jl}{$\mathsf{Globtim}$} identifies the six global minimizers of $f$.
+Using \href{https://github.com/gescholt/Globtim.jl}{$\mathsf{Globtim}$}, we can analyze this example from two different perspectives: \begin{itemize} \item An approximate approach, where we focus on capturing the prominent features using low-degrees \item An exact approach, where we aim to identify all critical points precisely and go up to high-degrees \end{itemize} At $d=8$, \href{https://github.com/gescholt/Globtim.jl}{$\mathsf{Globtim}$} identifies the six global minimizers of $f$.
 However, this does not constitute what we consider a proper capture, as the topology of the approximant fails to match that of the objective function.
 While we do capture the points of interest, the six local minimizers, we miss the two relatively small local maximizers at the center of the domain.
 The six "wells" surrounding each of the local minima represent less prominent features of the objective function.
 In terms of capture sequence, the central peak is most readily identified, followed by the two saddle points at $(-.5, -.5)$ and $(.5, .5)$, and finally the six local minimizers.
 Furthermore, the Legendre basis seems to slightly outperform the Chebyshev basis in this case in terms of capturing the local minimizers.

 Starting at degree $d=18$, both Chebyshev and Legendre approximants successfully identify all six local minima with a precision of at least $1e-3$, see Figure~\ref{fig:deufl_hist}.
 When we initiate local minimization on $f$ at the critical points of these approximants, the method converges to each minimizer of $f$ at least once.
-We also observe convergence of BFGS to saddle points in cases when the initialization point lies close enough that the function's local geometry appears effectively flat to the local optimization routine.
+We also observe convergence of BFGS to saddle points in cases when the initialization point lies close enough that the function's local geometry appears effectively flat to the local optimization routine. \end{exm}